-In-Class Resource Class refers to a regular education placement with support from a special education teacher (content area teacher and special education teacher).
+In-Class Resource refers to a regular education placement with support from a special education teacher (content area teacher and special education teacher).
 These classes are co-taught.
 The frequency of inclusion varies by subject.

 Vocational and Functional Class refers to a pull-out instruction model intended for students with significant academic delays or individual needs.
 Functional living skills are emphasized in all classes.
 These classes are only open to students with IEPs.

-VOCATIONAL ENGLISH (5 credits)
+VOCATIONAL ENGLISH 5 credits

 This is designed for the student who will enter the workforce upon completion of high school.
 This course focuses on communication skills needed to become a productive participant in society.
 Students will build vocabulary, critical thinking, and writing, speaking and listening skills.

-VOCATIONAL READING (5 credits)
+VOCATIONAL READING 5 credits

 This course focuses on reading skills needed to become a productive participant in society.
 Students will connect reading to their everyday lives and needs to gain successful employment and independent living.
 Students will build skills needed to function safely in daily activities.
 Areas of focus include building the vocabulary needed to: communicate needs and ask for assistance both in the community and workplace, recognize and understand community and survival signs, using menus, and basic banking forms.

-VOCATIONAL MATH (5 credits)
+VOCATIONAL MATH 5 credits

-This is a multidisciplinary course which provides students continuing opportunities to develop the vocational skills including: (1) reading, (2) writing, (3) listening, (4) speaking, and (5) mathematical computation, that are essential for high school coursework achievement.
+This is a multidisciplinary course which provides students continuing opportunities to develop the vocational skills including: (1) reading, (2) writing, (3) listening, (4) speaking, and (5) mathematical computation, which are essential for high school coursework achievement.
 Students will understand that when they leave school that mathematics is more important than ever.
 They are more and more likely to use math in their work and everyday lives.

-VOCATIONAL SOCIAL SCIENCE (5 credits)
+VOCATIONAL SOCIAL SCIENCE 5 credits

-The students will be exposed to current events which will provide opportunities to apply strategies of investigation and inquiry to the study of present day issues.
+The students will be exposed to current events which will provide opportunities to apply strategies of investigation and inquiry to the study of present-day issues.
 The students will be able to identify and describe all calendar holidays and their importance.
-The students will explore and understand weather conditions and appropriate dressing Students will gain understanding of the relationship of good nutrition to prevention control or cure of diseases and medical conditions that shorten life or lessen quality of life.
+The students will explore and understand weather conditions and appropriate dressing.
+Students will gain understanding of the relationship of good nutrition to prevention control or cure of diseases and medical conditions that shorten life or lessen quality of life.

-FUNCTIONAL ENGLISH (5 credits)
+FUNCTIONAL ENGLISH 5 credits

 This class provides students an opportunity to develop basic skills in 1) reading, 2) writing, 3) speaking and 4) listening and study organizational skills.
 Students will connect both reading and writing to their everyday lives and needs to gain successful employment.

-FUNCTIONAL READING (5 credits)
+FUNCTIONAL READING 5 credits

 Students will express themselves accurately and clearly using both written and verbal forms of communication.
 The students will work independently and cooperatively.
 Focus will concentrate on sight word recognition, basic fluency, and comprehension using a variety of literature.
 Life skills such as high-frequency word recognition, reading a newspaper, completing job applications (paper and online), writing letters and emails and completing basic job-related reading and writing tasks will be included.
 Independent Reading is expected to be completed weekly as well as completing a project-based learning experience each marking period.
 Students will be assessed using reading inventories, reading comprehension probes and through the writing.

-FUNCTIONAL MATH (5 credits)
+FUNCTIONAL MATH 5 credits

 This is a multidisciplinary course which provides students continuing opportunities to develop the functional skills including: (1) reading, (2) writing, (3) listening, (4) speaking, (5) mathematical computation, (6) note taking, (7) study and organizational skills, and (8) problem-solving skills that are essential for high school course work achievement.
 They will calculate weekly, monthly, yearly wages, interpret an earnings statement and compute regular pay and overtime.
 Students will understand that when they leave school that mathematics is more important than ever.

-FUNCTIONAL HISTORY (5 credits)
+FUNCTIONAL HISTORY 5 credits

-This is designed for student who will enter the workplace upon completion of high school.
+This is designed for students who will enter the workplace upon completion of high school.
 Students will acquire a basic understanding of geography, history, political history, US Constitution, environmental issues, and map reading skills.

-FUNCTIONAL SCIENCE (5 credits)
+FUNCTIONAL SCIENCE 5 credits

 This class provides students with opportunities to explore and develop inquiry methodologies related to the science fields.
 Students will develop skills in measurement, investigative techniques, and develop an understanding of the scientific method using hands on activities.